ChrisMusson/SudokuSolver/README.md

 - German Whispers - adjacent cells on a marked line must differ by at least 5

+- Entropic - each set of 3 consecutive cells on marked lines must contain one low digit (1, 2, 3), one medium digit (4, 5, 6), and one high digit (7, 8, 9).

 ## How to Use
 Every variant described here has a valid example of a puzzle in the `puzzles/` folder.